-Office Hours: Faculty on Teaching (Will Pewitt and Jennie Ziegler)
+Office Hours: Teaching English Virtually with a Newborn (Will Pewitt and Jennie Ziegler)

 Out of necessity, faculty have creatively transformed their classes since the pandemic began.
 In this series, West End Learning celebrates their efforts and shares best practices, lessons learned, and recommended resources that extend into the future of higher education.

 Will Pewitt and Jennie Ziegler (University of North Florida)

 University of North Florida English faculty Jennie Ziegler and Will Pewitt were busy taking care of their two-month-old baby when they suddenly had to reimagine their courses to accommodate COVID precautions.
 They talked with West End Learning about how they worked through their personal and professional challenges.
 Their quick thinking led to new ways to incorporate community-based learning virtually and foster successful engagement online.
 Their new teaching methods fared so well that the pair plans to continue expanding them in the non-pandemic future.

 Jennie, an Associate Instructor in UNF’s Department of English, discussed the changes she made to her senior seminar literature course, which focuses on reading.

 “It implements community-based learning and instructs students, especially English majors, to fall back in love with the active readings,” Jennie noted.
 “Since we're trying to address reading burnout at this stage, we pair it with a reading outreach program, where we typically would go into a local Title 1 elementary school and mentor reading.
 Of course, through the pandemic, we were unable to be physically present in the classroom.
 That took some problem solving.”